opnfv/vswitchperf/docs/configguide/trafficgen.rst

-Right click on IxNetwork TCL Server, select properties - Under shortcut tab in the Target dialogue box make sure there is the argument "-tclport xxxx" where xxxx is your port number (take note of this port number you will need it for the 10\_custom.conf file).
+Right click on IxNetwork TCL Server, select properties - Under shortcut tab in the Target dialogue box make sure there is the argument "-tclport xxxx" where xxxx is your port number (take note of this port number as you will need it for the 10\_custom.conf file).

 .. image:: TCLServerProperties.png